- FitzGerald Law Company - https://www.fitzgeraldlawcompany.com -

 U.S. Legal Permanent Residents may file family based residency immigration petitions on behalf of the following family members:

-• 10-30 months processing time for I-130, and currently there is no additional “wait” period to apply for the Green Card, according to the March 2023 Visa Bulletin [2].
+• U.S. Residency / Green Card for unmarried child of U.S. resident under 21 (including step children): 4.5 to 8.5 years processing time for I-130, and currently there is no additional “wait” period to apply for the Green Card, according to the December 2025 Visa Bulletin [3].

-**The estimated wait times are based on the dates published on the USCIS Processing Times [3] page which are subject to change depending on the location and volume of cases handled by a particular U.S. Immigration Service center, and the March 2023 U.S. Visa Bulletin.
-U.S. Residency/Green Card Petitions for immigrants from certain countries, i.e. China, India, Mexico and the Philippines generally take longer than the estimated times above (see Visa Bulletin [1] for those estimates).
+**The estimated wait times are based on the dates published on the USCIS Processing Times [4] page which are subject to change depending on the location and volume of cases handled by a particular U.S. Immigration Service center, and the December 2025 U.S. Visa Bulletin.
+U.S. Residency/Green Card Petitions for immigrants from certain countries, i.e. China, India, Mexico and the Philippines generally take longer than the estimated times above (see Visa Bulletin [2] for those estimates).
 Our family immigration lawyers can help you to determine if you are eligible to apply for a U.S. Green Card for a family member and how long you can expect it to take.
-Call our office to schedule a consultation today at: 617-303-2600 (ext.0) or request one online [4].
+Call our office to schedule a consultation today at: 617-303-2600 (ext.0) or request one online [1].

 The visa category is determined by four characteristics.
 First, the immigration status of the petitioner resident or citizen, second, the family relationship, third, the age of the beneficiary or foreigner, and fourth, the marital status of the beneficiary.
 The categories are defined, according to these characteristics in the visa bulletin.
 [2]

-What is the duration of a family U.S. Residency / Green Card?
+What is the Duration of a Family U.S. Residency / Green Card?

-Renewability of a family Green Card
+Renewability of a Family Green Card

 Family Benefits of a U.S. Residency